ibm-cloud-docs/vpc/block_storage_is_create_cli.md

 Capacity, indicated in megabytes, can range from 10 to 2,000 GBs.
 If not specified, the default capacity is 100 GBs.
 IOPS values can be 1,000 - 20,000 IOPS, depending on volume size.
 If not specified, the IOPS value defaults to the valid configuration per volume profile.
 For more information, see the table of [IOPS ranges based on volume size](/docs/vpc?topic=vpc-block-storage-profiles#custom).

-The volume name can be up to 63 alpha-numeric characters and include special characters.
-Follow [these conventions](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-managing-block-storage#volume-name-conventions).
+The volume name can be up to 63 lowercase alpha-numeric characters and include the hyphen (-), and must begin with an alpha character.

 Note the volume ID.
 You need to specify the ID when you attach block storage to a virtual server instance, view block storage volume details, or delete volumes.